citysciencelab/urban-model-platform/README.md

 ## Routes
 If not configured differently in nginx/default.conf, then:

-The **frontend** is available under localhost:3000.
-Click on the link "portal" -> "simulation" and then choose "Werkzeuge" -> "Simulation Tool".

 The **Geoserver** is available under localhost:3000/geoserver.
 Choose "Layer previews" in the menu to see the list of uploaded layers.
 If you click on OpenLayers then the data will be displayed in a new tab.

 The **backend api** is available under localhost:3000/api.
+The processes from the different model servers connected are available under localhost:3000/api/processes

 ## Deployment
 After configurations are done for production, for deployment you can run